noahportnoy/team-otto/flight/FLIGHT_README.md

 - Working heading control function with exception of occasional spin.

 ISSUE:

 - Drone does a full spin ocasinally.

 TODO:

 - Fix spinning heading issue.

 ------------------------------------------

 February 11, 2015

+- Branched to feature/heading from master
 - Using AHRS for heading control.
 - Made some tuning changes to the pitch / roll PID's for more stable flight
 - Increased the hover throttle because of the added weight that came with the new Hardware (3rd level)

 ISSUE:

 - Drone will only hold heading for a shirt period of time, then it will start to spin.

 TODO:

 - Fix spinning heading issue.

 ------------------------------------------